-The 16-date UK package tour with The Jimi Hendrix Experience, Pink Floyd, The Move, Nice, and Amen Corner presented two shows a night, and at each gig, the headlining Hendrix was allotted exactly 40 minutes.
+The 16-date UK package tour kicked off on 14 November 1967.
+Thirty-one shows in 16 cities, the tour featured The Jimi Hendrix Experience, Pink Floyd, The Move, Nice, and Amen Corner who all played two shows a night, and at each gig, the headlining Hendrix was allotted exactly 40 minutes.
 The Move, who preceded Hendrix onstage, had just half an hour, and Pink Floyd were allowed between 15 and 20 minutes.
 Tickets cost from 7/6 to 15 shillings (37.5p to 75p).

 Touring the UK in 1967 would’ve been no picnic.
 Forget the luxury sleeper bus or five-star hotels today’s stars are accustomed to.
 These guys would’ve been travelling in small vans or cars with inadequate heating (we didn’t have air-con in British cars then), and staying in basic city hotels.

 Hendrix was on his way to becoming a major star; his first three singles, ‘Hey Joe’, ‘Purple Haze’, and ‘The Wind Cries Mary’, had all been top ten hits.
 His debut album released in May of that year was sitting in the top 20 where it stayed for 33 weeks.
 Pink Floyd had also seen chart action with both ‘Arnold Layne’ and ‘See Emily Play’ reaching the top 20.
 The Move had also had three top ten hits including ‘Flowers In The Rain’ and Amen Corner were just about to score what would become their biggest hit so far, ‘Bend Me, Shape Me’.
 These were top acts!